sisoje/testable-view-swiftui/README.md

 # Design flaw of MVVM

-My biggest issue with MVVM is inability to use native property wrappers like @Environment, @AppStorage, @Query and others.
+- My biggest issue with MVVM is inability to use native property wrappers like @Environment, @AppStorage, @Query and others.
+- View-models are not composable, while SwiftUI models(views) are very easy to split and reuse.
+MVVM just leads us to massive views and massive view-models.

-Another problem with MVVM is usage of reference types.
+- Another problem with MVVM is usage of reference types.
 Using `[weak self]` everywhere is so annoying and misuse can lead to reference cycles.

 Now that we know how to test "views" there is really no need to use MVVM.